July 29th, 2022

 If you like a bit more of an adventure than checking out your local park, you won't be disappointed in Rock Hill.
 Located a few hours east of the incredible Great Smoky Mountains, you'll have a lifetime of outdoor activities to participate in.
 A great reason to move to Rock Hill!

 With endless hiking trails, scenic drives, and water sports activities, everyone in your family will have a great time in the southern Appalachian mountains.
 Have you always dreamed of off-roading it with an ATV or UTV?
-There's plenty of opportunities for that, too.
+There are plenty of opportunities for that, too.

 Want to do something adventurous closer to home?
 Grab an inflatable tube and float down the Catawba River!
 This is a super fun summer activity that the whole family will enjoy.